Each year, about 800,000 people will seek medical treatment for a dog bite injury in the U.S. Of those injured, the vast majority are children.

 Many homeowner’s insurance companies will cover dog bite claims.
 If you’ve been offered a settlement by an insurance company that covers all your bills and damages, you may not need a lawyer.

 However, insurance companies want to settle a claim quickly, and they want to pay as little as possible.
 You may need a lawyer if you’re offered less than your expenses.

 Working with an attorney can also help you understand the nuances of relevant laws and statutes so you can better understand the value of your case.
 If you don’t know what your case is worth, how can you know if the settlement is fair?

 In other cases, you might need a lawyer because you suffered injury or losses that go beyond what the insurance company is willing to pay for (i.e., emotional trauma, etc.).

 Retaining a lawyer doesn’t necessarily mean you’re suing the dog’s owner; it means that you have someone on your side with legal expertise to help you resolve your claim.
 If an agreement can’t be made, only then would a lawsuit be initiated.

 Contact Our Louisiana Dog Bite Lawyers

-At Cox, Cox, Filo, Camel & Wilson, we have years of experience fighting for our clients, and we aren’t intimidated by insurance companies or red tape.
+At the Cox Law Firm, we have years of experience fighting for our clients, and we aren’t intimidated by insurance companies or red tape.

 Our lawyers have won some of the largest judgments in Louisiana history.
 With extensive experience handling dog bite cases, we know the questions to ask and steps to take to make sure your rights are protected.

-For more tips on Louisiana laws and how they affect your family, ‘like’ Cox, Cox, Filo, Camel & Wilson on Facebook
+For more tips on Louisiana laws and how they affect your family, ‘like’ the Cox Law Firm on Facebook